 In 2007, in recognition of the need to enhance the existing Corporate Social Investment (CSI) initiatives by the bank, the Co-operative bank foundation was established to complement public effort's to increase access to education for the young people both at secondary school and university level.
 The bank also offers mentorship and internship programmes to the beneficiaries to provide them with the necessary exposure to work environment.
 The secondary scholarship program has grown from an initial sponsorship of 30 students per region, to 60 students per region and another 5 students per county.
-Since inception the foundation has spent Ksh.1.03 Billion to support a total of 7002 students; 6492 in Secondary school education, 208 at university level, 34 to Co-operative university college and 268 to vocational institutions.
-In 2018 alone, the Foundation invested Kes.149.6 Million.
-There were 2826 and 145 students pursuing their secondary and university education respectively, in the year under review.
+Since inception the foundation has spent Ksh.1.18 Billion to support a total of 7657 learners in high school, universities, colleges and vocational institutions.
+In 2019, the foundation spent Kes.151.2 Million to support 2,834 students in various stages of their education; 2,680 in Secondary school education, 150 in university and 4 in Co-operative University College.
+The bank pays the learner's full school fees plus a monthly stipend for out of pocket expenses.